Forts of Capri: Textual and graphical sources

 Mangoni published a second work in the same year, Ricerche storiche ed archeologiche sull'isola di Capri, in which he again mentioned the four military structures.
-The French general and historian Mathieu Dumas (1753-1837) also mentioned the forts in a few pages of one of his essays, pointing out how hard it is to reach them.
+The French general and historian Mathieu Dumas also mentioned the forts in a few pages of one of his essays, pointing out how hard it is to reach them.

-Thereafter, for centuries, the subject was no longer treated by historians; it was revisited only after World War II, when authors such as Umberto Broccoli and Carlo de Nicola spoke about it.
-Similarly, Roberto Ciuni reported the subject in some pages of his book La conquista di Capri; other authors were Salvatore Borà, Romana de Angelis Bertolotti and Eduardo Federico.
+The forts are then unmentioned by historians until after World War II, when authors such as Umberto Broccoli and Carlo de Nicola discuss them.
+Similarly, Roberto Ciuni mentions the forts in his book, La conquista di Capri.
+Other authors who mentioned the forts include Salvatore Borà, Romana de Angelis Bertolotti and Eduardo Federico.

-In the 2000s the cultural association Oebalus wrote about it in the third volume of the collection Conoscere Capri.
-Here Borà, under the name of the association, described them "through the maps, cartographies and statements of people who witnessed the historical events that took place on the island between 1806 and 1808."
-One of the most comprehensive textual sources concerning the forts was published in 2004, when the municipality of Anacapri distributed a paper document containing an accurate description of the forts and their naturalistic part, focusing on the flora and fauna of the path.
+In 2005, the cultural association Oebalus mentioned the forts in the third volume of the collection Conoscere Capri.
+Here, Borà describes them "through the maps, cartographies and statements of people who witnessed the historical events that took place on the island between 1806 and 1808."
+One of the most comprehensive textual sources concerning the forts was published in 2004, when the municipality of Anacapri distributed a paper document containing an accurate description of the forts and the flora and fauna of the path joining them.